ned14/pcpp/README.rst

 Standards (non-)compliance
 --------------------------
-``pcpp`` passes a modified edition of the `mcpp <http://mcpp.sourceforge.net/>`_ unit test suite.
-Modifications done were to clarify ternary operators with extra brackets, plus those testing the unusual special quirks in expression evaluation (see detailed description below).
+``pcpp`` passes a very slightly modified edition of the `mcpp <http://mcpp.sourceforge.net/>`_ unit test suite.
+The only modifications done were to disable the digraph and trigraphs tests.
 It also passes the list of "preprocessor torture" expansion fragments in the C11 standard, correctly expanding some very complex recursive macro expansions where expansions cause new macro expansions to be formed.
 In this, it handily beats the MSVC preprocessor and ought to handle most C99 preprocessor metaprogramming.
 If you compare its output side-by-side to that of GCC or clang's preprocessor, results are extremely close indeed with blank line collapsing being the only difference.

-The most non-conforming part is :c:`#if` expression parsing (donations of a proper yacc based parser for executing :c:`#if` expressions based on http://www.dabeaz.com/ply/ are welcome).
-In practice, in most real world code you won't notice the departures, and, if you do, the application of extra brackets to group subexpressions so Python's :c:`eval()` executes right will fix it.
+As of v1.23 (Oct 2020), a proper yacc based expression evaluator for :c:`#if` expressions is used which is standards conforming, and fixes a large number of problems found in the previous Python :c:`eval()` based expression evaluator.

 A full, detailed list of known non-conformance with the C99 standard is below.
-We have been told that ``pcpp`` does not pass the Boost.Wave preprocessor test suite, but the chances of that biting most people is low.
-If it does, pull requests with bug fixes and new unit tests for the fix are welcome.
+Pull requests with bug fixes and new unit tests for the fix are welcome.

 If you are on Python 2, files are parsed as strings, and unicode is not supported.
 On Python 3, input and output files can have your choice of encoding, and you can